NebaSolomon/git-pusher-app/README.md

 ## ✨ Features
 - Push any local folder to any GitHub repo
 - Enter custom commit messages and version tags
-- Add “What’s New” notes for each release
+- Add "What's New" notes for each release
 - Auto-creates missing `.git` or `.gitignore` files
 - Works with new or existing repositories
+- Modern CustomTkinter UI with rounded corners and smooth animations
 - Built-in dark theme for comfortable use
+- Secure input validation and authentication checks
+- Safe merge strategy (prevents data loss)
 - One-click EXE — no setup required

 ---